canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-run-on-k8s-pod.md

 ### Spark Shell

-To invoke the Spark shell, you can run the following command within the pod.
+To invoke the Apache Spark shell, you can run the following command within the pod.

 ```shell
 $ python3 -m spark8t.cli.spark_shell --username spark